Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 The walls in Carol Shelton's Santa Rosa tasting room are covered with murals

 It doesn’t get more laid-back than this no-frills yet adorable tasting room, set in an industrial park in midtown Santa Rosa.
-The walls here are covered with colorful murals, ribbons for Shelton’s award-winning Zinfandels, Coquille Blanc white blend, and Wild Thing-label wines, and her barrel room is just steps away.
+The barrel room is just steps away, and the walls of the tasting room are covered with colorful murals and award ribbons for Shelton’s Zinfandels, Coquille Blanc white blend, and Wild Thing-label wines.

 D’Argenzio Winery